Manifold Fitting in Ambient Space: Numerical Results

-To highlight the comparison with other methods, we selected 5 different head postures to illustrate the results.
-The full results are available at \url{https://www.stat.nus.edu.sg/~stayz/research.html}.
-The original image for the 5 different head postures are show in Figure \ref{fig:original}.
+To illustrate the comparison with other methods, we selected five different head postures.
+The full results are available at \url{https://zhigang-yao.github.io/research.html}.
+The original images of the five different head postures are shown in Figure \ref{fig:original}.

-We present the results in Figures \ref{fig:image0p01}, \ref{fig:image0p025}, \ref{fig:image0p05} and \ref{fig:image0p075} with the figures corresponding to the four levels of noise.
-Within each figure, each of the rows corresponds to noisy image, Isomap, global PCA, local PCA, LLD and our method, respectively.
+The results are presented in Figures \ref{fig:image0p01}, \ref{fig:image0p025}, \ref{fig:image0p05}, and \ref{fig:image0p075}, with each figure showing the results for one of the four levels of noise, in ascending order.
+In each figure, the six rows, from top to bottom, display the results from the noisy image, Isomap, global PCA, local PCA, LLD, and our algorithm.

-For each noise level, we have extracted 10 leading eigenvectors for PCA.
-Here we use 10 principal components as the PCA results do not differ much even if we work with more than 10 leading eigenvectors and the results get worse when more than 20 principal components are chosen.
-For fair comparison, we also choose to use 10 leading eigenvectors for all the algorithms.
-To be consistent in our analysis, we chose 150 nearest neighbours for the tangent space approximation in MLS and used functions of degree one (linear) when applying the MLS step.
-For every noise level, our method has been iterated 5 times.
+For each noise level, we used 10 leading eigenvectors for PCA, as the PCA results would not have differed much even if we had worked with more than 10 leading eigenvectors; in addition, the results would actually have worsened if more than 20 principal components had been chosen.
+For a fair comparison, we also used 10 leading eigenvectors for all the algorithms.
+To be consistent in our analysis, we chose 150 nearest neighbors for the tangent-space approximation in MLS and used functions of degree one (linear) when applying the MLS step.
+For every noise level, our algorithm was iterated five times.

-We can see that our results are by far the most visually pleasing when compared to Isomap, global or local PCA.
-We also observe that from the results of Isomap or global PCA, we are unable to retrieve the main features of the face even for the data with high SNR.
-On the other hand , local PCA and LLD are able to denoise the images such that the facial features can be retrieved for the data with high SNR.
-For data with low SNR, we are still able to retrieve some of the features of the face from local PCA and LLD but compared to our method, the images are noisier then the results from our method.
+It can be observed that the results from our algorithm are the most visually pleasing, compared with Isomap, global PCA, and local PCA.
+In addition, the results from Isomap and global PCA show that we were unable to retrieve the main features of the face, even for the sample points with high SNR.
+On the other hand, local PCA and LLD were able to denoise the images such that the facial features could be retrieved for sample points with a high noise level.
+For sample points with a low noise level, local PCA and LLD were still able to retrieve some of the features of the face, although the images were noisier than the results from our algorithm.